manumoreno/dotfiles/README.md

 ...
 ```
 4. You can use this [Java style guide specification](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml).
-5. jtdls requires Java 17 or greater
+5. jtdls requires Java 17 or greater.
+Be sure your JAVA_HOME is set up correctly.
 6. Make sure your XDG directories are properly set up in your user environment.
-Example:
+E.g.
 ```
 export XDG_CONFIG_HOME=$HOME/.config
 export XDG_DATA_HOME=$HOME/.local/share